 By choosing a control system that can integrate with many different devices, you’re giving yourself flexibility in the future.
 If you want to expand your home theater, you can – and you won’t have to start over from scratch.

 Finally, if you want to learn how to control your home theater, you will need to take a look at the remote.
 You should control your system with a universal remote: one remote that you can use to run everything.
-For example, in addition to your entire home theatre, the SR-260 System Remote from Control4 can control your thermostat, door locks, lights (Would you like them to automatically dim before a movie begins?), and more.
+For example, in addition to your entire home theatre, Crestron & Control4 can control your thermostat, door locks, lights (Would you like them to automatically dim before a movie begins?), and more.

 Ready to Get Started?